Gazyi/Gazyi.ATMinions/README.md

 ```
 sv_npc_grunt_weapons - List of weapons that grunts will use.
 sv_npc_spectre_weapons - List of weapons that spectres will use.
+sv_npc_stalker_weapons - List of weapons that stalkers will use.
 sv_npc_antititan_weapons - List of anti-titan weapons that NPCs will use.
 sv_npc_grenades - List of grenades that NPCs will use.
 ```